English in real world contexts: pathways to complexity, accuracy and fluency

 Main themes

-1. Topics connected to everyday life, student life, current affairs and societal issues (e.g. the environment, ethics, the digital world), based on students’ own experience and knowledge
+1. Topics connected with everyday life, student life, current affairs and societal issues (e.g. the environment, ethics, the digital world), based on students’ own experience and knowledge

-2. Culture and traditions of the countries where the target language is used considering their own experience and knowledge
+2. Culture and traditions of the countries where the target language is used in light of their own experience and knowledge

 3. Future projects, experience and opinion/feeling sharing